 7. Make a letter out of pipe cleaners, string, playdough or clay.
 Trace over it with the child’s finger.

 8. Finger paint letters or trace over a letter using finger paint.

 9. Squirt the letter with a squeeze bottle in the sand or on the ground.

 10. Use a hole punch to punch around a bold letter on construction paper.

 11. Use a flashlight to trace the letter on whiteboard or letter written on butcher block paper on the wall.
 This is also a good visual tracking activity.

-12. Form letters on the carpet while weight bearing on both knees and one hand, or while in prone position and propped on elbows.
+12. Form letters on the carpet while weight-bearing on both knees and one hand, or while in a prone position and propped on elbows.